mpollmeier/gremlin-scala/README.md

 If you would like to help, here's a list of things that needs to be addressed:
 * add more graph databases and examples into the [examples project](https://github.com/mpollmeier/gremlin-scala-examples)
 * port over more TP3 steps - see [TP3 testsuite](https://github.com/apache/incubator-tinkerpop/tree/master/gremlin-test/src/main/java/org/apache/tinkerpop/gremlin/process/traversal/step) and [Gremlin-Scala StandardTests](https://github.com/mpollmeier/gremlin-scala/blob/master/gremlin-scala/src/test/scala/gremlin/scala/GremlinStandardTestSuite.scala)
+* ideas for more type safety in traversals
 * fill this readme and provide other documentation, or how-tos, e.g. a blog post or tutorial

 ## Further reading
-For more information about Gremlin see the [Gremlin docs](http://tinkerpop.incubator.apache.org/docs/3.0.0-incubating/) and the [Gremlin users mailinglist](https://groups.google.com/forum/#!forum/gremlin-users).
+For more information about Gremlin see the [Gremlin docs](http://tinkerpop.incubator.apache.org/) and the [Gremlin users mailinglist](https://groups.google.com/forum/#!forum/gremlin-users).
-Please note that while Gremlin-Scala is very close to the original Gremlin, there a slight differences to Gremlin-Groovy - don't be afraid, they hopefully all make sense to a Scala developer ;)
+Please note that while Gremlin-Scala is very close to the original Gremlin, there are differences to Gremlin-Groovy - don't be afraid, they hopefully all make sense to a Scala developer ;)

 Random links:
 * [Shortest path algorithm with Gremlin-Scala 3.0.0 (Michael